persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
       - check the tabs (Trajectories - Functional bag chart - Bag chart - Table) are linked : do several selections in a tab and check the selection is the same in the others tabs

+    - right-click on analysis item, "Extract data at nodes", select only t0, it must create a new data model with the selected data

   - Evaluation : item evaluation